Clayton Kershaw to retire, will make final regular-season start at Dodger Stadium on Friday

 The 37-year-old left-hander who got his 3,000th strikeout in July will make his final regular-season start at Dodger Stadium on Friday night against the San Francisco Giants.

+“The game in and of itself I’m going to miss a lot, but I’ll be OK without that,” Kershaw said.
+“The hard thing will be the feeling after a win.
+That’s pretty special.”

-The 11-time All-Star and 2014 NL MVP is in his 18th major league season, all with the Dodgers, which ties him with Zack Wheat and Bill Russell for the most years in franchise history.
+The 11-time All-Star and 2014 NL MVP is tied with Zack Wheat and Bill Russell for the most years with the Dodgers in franchise history.
 Kershaw won World Series championships in 2020 and 2024.

-“On behalf of the Dodgers, I congratulate Clayton on a fabulous career and thank him for the many moments he gave to Dodger fans and baseball fans everywhere, as well as for all of his profound charitable endeavors,” Mark Walter, team owner and chairman, said in a statement.
-“His is a truly legendary career, one that we know will lead to his induction in the Baseball Hall of Fame.”
+“I love being here.
+I wouldn’t change that for anything,” Kershaw said.
+“My kids have grown up here.
+We’ve all grown up here.”

 His 2.54 ERA is the lowest of any pitcher in the live-ball era since 1920, and his winning percentage tops all pitchers with at least 200 victories since 1900.